0x4a616e/homebridge-smartthings-ac/README.md

     sudo npm install -g homebridge-smartthings-ac

 To communicate with your SmartThings devices, you need to generate a SmartThings API token here: https://account.smartthings.com/tokens
-Make sure the token is allowed to

-* list
+Log in with your Samsung or SmartThings account and press `GENERATE NEW TOKEN`.
+Make sure to select at least the following authorized scopes for your new token:

-* see
+* List all devices
-* control
+* See all devices

-all devices.
+* Control all devices

-If everything is set up correctly, the permissions of your token should look something like this:
+If everything is set up correctly, the scope of your token should look something like this:

     MyToken — x:devices:*, l:devices, r:devices:*